-The Galaxy Buds case doesn’t boast the same 19 hours of charging time that is offered by the AirPods, but the small pillbox-style case does come with wireless charging at no extra cost.
-With just seven hours of battery life in the case, you might want to make sure you have a charging mat (or new Galaxy phone) readily available.
+The Galaxy Buds case doesn’t offer the same kind of longevity, but the pillbox-style case does come with wireless charging at no extra cost.
+With just seven hours of battery life in the case, however, you might want to make sure you have a charging mat — or a new Galaxy phone — readily available.

-Apple’s AirPods will let you listen to your favorite music for five hours between stints in their charging case, which is still fairly good in the world of true wireless headphones.
-In addition to quick pairing and very low video latency, they are also some of the loudest true wireless headphones out there.
-Thick bass and bright highs are joined together by a relatively flat midrange, with a sound signature that lacks the transparency you might expect from over-ear headphones in this price range, but that is easily satisfactory from compact headphones.
+Apple’s AirPods will let you listen to your favorite music for five hours between charges, which is still fairly good in the world of true wireless headphones.
+In addition to quick pairing and low video latency, they are also some of the loudest true wireless headphones out there.
+Thick bass and bright highs are joined by a relatively flat midrange, with a sound signature that lacks the transparency you might expect from over-ear headphones in this price range, but that is easily satisfactory from compact headphones.

 But even though the AirPods aren’t a slouch, the Galaxy Buds slightly outperform the AirPods in virtually every way when it comes to the listening experience.
-First, they offer an hour more listening time, for a total of six hours between charges, and second, they have those comfortable silicone eartips to seal out the outside world.
-That means everything comes through cleaner and tighter when listening, and that you’re less likely to be annoyed by the sounds around you.
+First, they offer an hour more listening time, for a total of six hours between charges, and second, they have the aforementioned silicone eartips to seal out the outside world.
+This means sounds come through cleaner and tighter, and you’re less likely to be annoyed by the sounds around you.

-Another thing we consider when it comes to listening experience is just how life-proof the headphones are.
-In this case, we have a clear winner.
-The Galaxy Buds boast an IPX2 rating, which means they are water-resistant (though not fit for the pool).
-The AirPods, on the other hand, boast no such waterproofing.
+Another thing to consider when it comes to listening experience is just how life-proof the headphones are.
+In this case, the Buds slightly nudge out the AirPods with an IPX2 rating, which means they can withstand workout sweat and dripping water (though they’re not fit for the pool).
+The AirPods, on the other hand, boast no such water resistance.

-Finally, it’s worth noting that the Samsung Wear app lets you pick between five different equalization settings, so you can tailor the sound of the headphones for your ears and musical tastes — Apple’s AirPods offer no EQ adjustments.
+Finally, it’s worth noting that the Samsung Wear app lets you pick between five different equalization settings, so you can tailor the sound of the headphones for your ears and musical tastes; the AirPods offer no EQ adjustments.

 Winner: Galaxy Buds